 The Initial Step: Form I-130

-The first crucial step in this process is filing a petition using Form I-130, which you can download for free from the U.S. Citizenship and Immigration Services (USCIS) website.
-Here’s how to fill it out, based on the latest version issued on 07/20/2021
+The first crucial step in this process is to file a petition using Form I-130.
+To begin, you can download this form for free from the U.S. Citizenship and Immigration Services (USCIS) website.
+Following that, here’s how to fill it out, based on the latest version issued on 07/20/2021:

 Filling Out Form I-130: Step by Step